cncf/toc/tags/environmentalsustainability.md

 ## Deliverables to ToC
 - Landscape for carbon and energy efficiency in the form of metrics, measurements, and management techniques
-- Provide environmental sustainment recommendations and optimizations to new and existing projects within the landscape and areas of gap in the environmental sustainment coverage of the landscape
+- Environmental sustainability recommendations and optimizations to new and existing projects within the landscape
-- Review upcoming project proposed for adoption and propose to CNCF according to interest
-- Regularly report to ToC on ongoing and completed work
+- Reports on gaps in the environmental sustainability coverage of the landscape
-- Recommend projects for inclusion into the CNCF
+- Reviews, inputs, and recommendations for proposed projects for CNCF hosting and advancement
 - Suggestions for improvements for CNCF internal processes, for example, education for sustainability

 ## Audiences